 '''

-proxy.GetPeopleAsync();
+repository.GetPeopleAsync();

 '''

-This will start the call to the WCF service asynchronously (as all Silverlight calls are).
-When the service call returns, the Completed event handler / callback will run.
+This will start the call to the repository asynchronously.
+When the call completes, the Completed event handler / callback will run.

 4. Bind the data to the UI.
 Now, we just need to add code to the callback to put our data into the ListBox on our UI.
 Here's the code in its entirety: